AtharvaGawande14/Movie-Recommendation-System/README.md

 # Movie Recommendation System
 ### 📌 Overview
-This Movie Recommendation Website is designed to help users quickly find recent releases, top-rated movies, and trending films.
+This Movie Recommendation System is designed to help users quickly find recent releases, top-rated movies, and trending films.
 The goal is to reduce search time and enhance the movie discovery experience with an interactive and user-friendly interface.

 ### 🌟 Features
 ✔️ Categorized Recommendations – Movies classified under Recent Releases, Top-Rated, and Most Loved